 The Sarawak Museum, built in 1891 in the style of a Normandy town hall, is regarded as one of the best museums in Southeast Asia.
 The Textile and Costume Museum is housed in the Pavillion, a three-storey rectangular structure built in 1907.
 Located just in front of the General Post Ofﬁce, this is the place to learn more about the textiles of the indigenous people of Sarawak.
 Other places of interest include the Chinese History Museum, Islamic Museum, Cat Museum, old Courthouse and Brooke Memorial, and the Round Tower.

 Sarawak, the largest state in the country with a population of only 2.3 million, is also the most culturally diverse.
-Its 29 ethnic communities are well-known for their friendliness and hospitality.
-Each community practices their own customs and traditions and no where else in Malaysia can such colourful diversity be found.
+With over 29 ethnic communities, Sarawakians are well-known for their friendliness and hospitality.
+This means you do not need to worry about making friends with people of the opposite gender, different religions and racial backgrounds.
+You’ll feel as comfortable, accepted and safe as possible once you get to know our community.
+Each community practices their own customs and traditions and nowhere else in Malaysia can such colourful diversity be found.

 With daily tropical temperatures ranging from 23° C to 32° C, light clothing is recommended.